 Sunset Station

-Also located in Henderson, Sunset Station makes the list of best off-Strip hotels due to its budget-friendly pricing in exchange for updated, modern-feeling hotel rooms.
+Also located in Henderson, Sunset Station boasts budget-friendly pricing and updated, modern-feeling hotel rooms.

 As for ancillary amenities, Sunset has you covered with a bowling alley, a 13-screen theater, and numerous dining/drinking options.